 Based upon the administration of the California Test of Mental Maturity and a pretest, sixteen non-conserving subjects from the kindergarten, first, second, and third grades, making a total of sixty-four subjects, were grouped by matching I.Q.'s to receive four periods of instruction in the principles of conservation.
 Following instruction each subject was individually administered a posttest and a test of extinction.
 The test of extinction was designed to measure the degree or depth of conservation acquisition achieved by each subject.

 A statistical analysis of the data indicated that while children of ages five through eight were able to learn conservation through both methods of instruction, mental age and I.Q.'s were not determining variables.
 No learning curve based on mental age or I.Q. was discernible.
 It was strongly indicated, however, that boys resist extinction of conservation principles better when taught through concrete example than they do when taught through mental imagery.
 Girls utilize mental imagery in acquiring conservation better than do boys of the same age, and as well as boys who learn by use of concrete illustration.
 Girls' use of mental imagery in the learning process appears to be equal to their use of concrete example.

 Sweetland, Richard C., "The Use of Mental Imagery Among Young Children in the Acquisition of Piaget's Principles of Conservation" (1968).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5657.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .